 - You will need to note down your current income and expenses.

-- This means how much do you have coming in (from your salary, any rental properties you may own etc) and how much do you have going out (from rent/mortgage payments, living expenses (food shopping / clothes etc)).
+- This means how much you have coming in (from your salary, any rental properties you may own etc) and how much you have going out (from rent/mortgage payments, living expenses (food shopping/clothes etc)).

 - Once you have identified what money you have left over in your account: you have your starting point.